Understanding the MRI

 - We may be able to better evaluate post-surgical tissues.

-- In a range of cases, we can identify an injury or issue that a standard MRI can’t.
+- In a range of cases, we can identify an injury or issue that a standard lying down MRI can’t.

-Preparing for a visit to the Standing MRI
+Preparing for a visit to Bayside Standing MRI

 Unlike some medical diagnostic techniques, having an MRI won’t cause undue pain or any ill-effect.
-Best of all, for people who suffer from claustrophobia or a similar anxiety, the standing MRI is not fully enclosed.
-Its open features make it more friendly for people who suffer from claustrophobia, compared with the traditional MRIs that are more enclosed.
+Best of all, for people who suffer from claustrophobia or a similar anxiety, our MRI scanner is not fully enclosed.
+Its open features make it more friendly for people who suffer from claustrophobia, compared with the traditional tunnel MRI scanners that are more enclosed.

 All you need to do to prepare for the standing MRI is to remove your mobile phone, credit cards, jewellery and other metallic objects, because they can interfere with the MRI’s magnets and the quality of the images.
-The exam generally takes up to 45 minutes to complete and is a comfortable experience for the patient; they just hear the various noises of the electromagnetic scanner – earplugs/headphones not essential for most scans.
+The exam generally takes 45-60 minutes to complete and is usually a comfortable experience for the patient; they just hear the various noises of the electromagnetic scanner – earplugs/headphones not essential for most scans.